-There’s a small number of things nobody wants to talk about: dangerous territories entered only by therapists, newscasters, and stand-up comedians.
+There’s a small number of things nobody ever wants to talk about.
 You can probably come up with most of them—imagine yourself around the dinner table with family or friends, and think of the last conversations you’d like to have.

-One of these topics, pedophilia, summons an incredible outrage whenever it’s brought up.
-Public reactions to recent news stories remind us of how serious we are about protecting children.
+One of these topics, pedophilia, is likely to summon strong feelings whenever it’s brought up.
+Public reactions to news stories can remind us of how serious we are—or should be—about protecting children.
 And our outrage makes a lot of sense: nobody is more vulnerable than kids, and sexual advances on them are inherently violent.
-It’s so disturbing to hear about these things because we wish deeply that they would never happen at all.
+It’s so disturbing to hear about these things, because we wish deeply that they would never happen at all.

 Pedophilia is a sexual attraction to children.
 It was defined in the late nineteenth century but has been researched only in the past few decades.
 It’s known as pedophilic disorder in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), the big book that most mental health clinicians in the United States use to diagnose their clients.
 A pedophile has intense urges toward, and fantasies about, children; these must persist for some period of time (six months according to DSM-5) and may or may not be acted upon.
-Not all pedophiles are child molesters, and vice versa—the former fantasize about children, and the latter sexually abuse them.
+Not all pedophiles are child molesters, and vice versa—pedophiles fantasize about children, and child molesters sexually abuse them.

 Pedophilia vs. Pedophilia OCD

-But another group responds very differently to these thoughts, which feel like a challenge to everything they believe they really are.
-They have a form of obsessive-compulsive disorder (OCD) referred to as Pedophilia OCD, or POCD.
-Subtypes like POCD aren’t distinct conditions—they’re convenient ways of referring to a specific, common set of OCD symptoms.
-Like any subtype, POCD involves obsessions (intrusive, unwanted thoughts) and compulsions (repetitive behaviors aimed at getting rid of the distress caused by obsessions).
+But another group responds very differently to these thoughts, which feel like a threat to everything they believe they really are.
+They have a form of obsessive-compulsive disorder (OCD) referred to as pedophilia OCD, or POCD.
+Like any subtype of OCD, POCD involves obsessions (intrusive, unwanted thoughts) and compulsions (repetitive behaviors aimed at getting rid of the distress caused by obsessions).
 But with POCD, symptoms follow a very specific theme: unwanted sexual thoughts about children.

-The crux of POCD is that people aren’t sure if they really would act on their thoughts.
-They never feel certain that can trust themselves, and are prone to compulsively mitigating the risk they perceive.
-Their obsessions open up extremely disturbing, seemingly urgent questions at the core of their reality; compulsions tie things back together for a little while.
-For example:
+The crux of POCD is that people aren’t 100% sure if they really would act on their thoughts.
+They never feel certain that they can trust themselves, and are prone to compulsively mitigating the risk they perceive.
+This might look like:

-- Suddenly picturing a sexual act with a child —> Make oneself list ten reasons they’d never be attracted to a child, rewrite it five times every night before bed
+Compulsion: Make oneself list ten reasons they’d never be attracted to a child and reading it silently every day

 Research suggests that POCD, while common among people with OCD, is unnoticed and misdiagnosed in most patients.
 This suggests that the shame surrounding these thoughts is so strong that people don’t even want to tell their therapists.
 That’s why we need brave people to set a precedent and share their difficult stories.

-That was until I had my own.
-For the first six months of my daughter’s life I had thoughts of killing her, it consumed my every waking moment.
+For the first six months of my daughter’s life I had thoughts of killing her; it consumed my every waking moment.
 She had died a million times in my head.
 But one day that all changed.

-I know this sounds clichéd, but I honestly remember it like it was yesterday.
-I was reading my usual Hollywood gossip pages when there was a story about Mark Salling, the bloke from Glee, being arrested for child pornography.
+I was reading my usual Hollywood gossip pages when there was a story about Mark Salling, the actor from Glee, being arrested for child pornography.
 And from that moment on it was like a switch was flicked in my head and my usual killing thoughts (which I had started to get used to) became more sinister.
-I started to have panic attacks.
 What if I molest my daughter?
 What if I’m a pedophile and don’t know it?